Module Catalogue 2025/26

 The cohort who study the Bioelectronics module are primarily from the MSc Biomedical Engineering.
 These have a very varied background – some have studied electronics, some chemistry and some biology.
 As such, it is important to ensure there are exercises that give this broad spectrum of students an intuitive understanding of the course material.

-Specific assessment rational:
+Specific assessment rationale:

 Exam:

 Exams are an important method of determining student knowledge.
+The following AHEP4 categories will be assessed in the exam:

 Lab exercises: